 The curriculum you have may not be at the right level for your child.
 It could be too challenging to not challenging enough for them.
 It’s just that simple.
 Start with books that are on their level and go from there.

-Writing in hieroglyphics is on example of getting hands on while learning about history.
+Writing in hieroglyphics is an example of getting hands-on while learning about history.

 Let Them Do the Teaching

 Let them teach you.
 They will be that much more interested in a topic if they get to play teacher.
 My kids love to read books and then tell me all the facts that they have learned.

 “Did you know…?”
 “Guess what X can do?”
 I hear this all the time based on what books my kids have borrowed from the library.
 I do not limit what books that check out so they each have amazing facts and information in their brains.